 – please note that these events are not recorded –

-2. Weekly Morning Seminars in Sutton Hoo Studies 2025, live and online
+2. Weekly Morning Seminars in Sutton Hoo and Beowulf Studies 2025, live and online

 3. If you wish to book me to deliver a lecture or study-day, click here for a selection of titles.